simplyphpdotcom/cl-cheshire-cat/README.md

 `www.`, the server will return a "404 Not Found" error in order to avoid redirection loop.

-If a domain name rule matched, Chessire then search its list of URI rule to apply any addition URI modification.
+If a domain name rule matched, Cheshire then search its list of URI rule to apply any addition URI modification.
 If there is no URI matching rule and no domain rewritting in effect, the server will return a "404 Not Found" error in order to prevent redirection loops.